Observability Dashboard

 Adherence Score

-In AutoSummary, the adherence score is determined by the LLM using the following approach:
+In Automated Summary (AutoSummary), the adherence score is determined by the LLM using the following approach:

 The LLM compares the meaning of the text rather than the exact wording.

-If the actual summary and suggested summary text is the same in meaning, the score is high.
+If the actual summary and suggested summary text are the same in meaning, the score is high.

 Click the Info